Can You Sue For Negligence In A Car Accident Case?

 Importantly, in Michigan there is an additional element that is required to recover for pain and suffering from a lawsuit.
 Michigan is a threshold state in addition to being an auto No-Fault state.
 This requires an injury victim to satisfy the tort threshold for “serious impairment of body function.”

-In order for an accident victim to recover pain and suffering compensation, a victim prove that he or she suffered a “serious impairment of body function.”
+In Michigan, in order for a car accident victim to sue for negligence and recover pain and suffering compensation, a victim prove that he or she suffered a “serious impairment of body function.”

 The No-Fault defines “serious impairment of body function” as: